kataw/kataw/test/__snapshot__/parser/statements/block/gen/block_with_invalid_array/interface_x_x007b.md

 ✖ 'try' expected - start: 3, end: 8
 ✖ Expected a `;` - start: 19, end: 21
 ✖ Expected a `;` - start: 21, end: 23
-✖ The parser expected to find a '}' to match the '{' token here - start: 23, end: 23
-✖ The parser expected to find a '}' to match the '{' token here - start: 23, end: 23

 ```